-- Traffic accidents at Yonsei-ro decreased by 35% in a six-month period in 2014, compared to the same period the previous year.
+Traffic accidents at Yonsei-ro decreased by 35 percent in a six-month period in 2014, compared to the same period the previous year.

-- The number of visitors to shops located in the greater Sinchon area increased by 29%, while number of transactions and sales in Sinchon area increased by 11% and 4% respectively between 2013 and 2014.
+The number of visitors to shops located in the greater Sinchon area increased by 29 percent, while number of transactions and sales in Sinchon area increased by 11 percent and 4 percent respectively between 2013 and 2014.